 Depending upon the type of policy you have, Water Damage caused by a burst pipe isn’t always covered.
 Even if you do have Water Damage coverage, if you do not follow the procedures as outlined by your insurance policy, such as maintaining heat in the building or shutting off and draining the plumbing system, that damage may NOT be covered.
 If you have questions about your coverage, as always, contact your client service representative who should be happy to help you!

-If you have a boiler or wet system, or if you feel uncomfortable with any of these winterizing steps, contact a licensed plumber.
+If you have a boiler or wet system, or if you feel uncomfortable with any of these winterizing steps for your vacant house, contact a licensed plumber.
 Most will have experience with proper winterization techniques and can get the job done quickly and thoroughly for you.